+Oftentimes, when a child’s permanent teeth begin to come in, parents notice something about them that alarms them.
+On the top of the teeth, on the incisal edges, they notice small bumps, the so-called mamelons.
 This article will provide the answer to the question, “what are tooth mamelons?” and will also delve into whether or not a parent should fret over them.
-Read on to find what are mamelons teeth, how do tooth mamelons form, how to get rid of them, and what are the mamelon dental treatments.
+Read on to find out what a tooth mamelon is, how it forms, and how to get rid of one with mamelon dental treatments.

-What are Tooth Mamelons?
+What Are Tooth Mamelons?

-How do Mamelons Teeth Form?
+How Do Tooth Mamelons Form?

 - As the tooth begins its formation underneath the gum tissue, three types of cell groups with ameloblasts and odontoblasts begin to form along the incisal edge of the teeth.

-- While the teeth are developing their layers of dentin and enamel, they move forward, toward the apex of the tooth which successfully creates the tooth.
+- While the teeth are developing their layers of dentin and enamel, they move forward, toward the apex of the tooth, which successfully creates the tooth.

-- We are able to see these lobes on the edge of teeth as they erupt through the gum and into the mouth.
+- We are able to see these lobes on the edge of the teeth as they erupt through the gum and into the mouth.

 Of course, every parent wants their children’s teeth to be in the healthiest, best possible condition.
 When they first notice that their little one’s teeth appear uneven and rough around the edges, it can be very alarming.
 However, this is a completely natural thing that happens to newly-formed teeth.

-Should Mamelons be Removed?
+Should Tooth Mamelons Be Removed?

 - The mamelons are removed by being ground off slowly.
 The vibrations from the device might make your nose itch and tickle.